 - Straining on the toilet.

 The risk factors like obesity and age are hard to modify at this stage in the game.
 However, gaining a healthy amount of weight in pregnancy will help prevent additional stress on your pelvic floor.
 Maintaining your physical fitness is important, but do not lift heavy weights or do repetitive high impact exercise routines.

 In pregnancy, there are a few safe ways to resolve a cough.
 These include cough drops, Robitussin and Robitussin DM cough syrup, and gargling with salt water.
 If you are having issues with a constant cough, seek out care from your physician to keep both your lungs and pelvic floor healthy.

 Constipation is a fairly common pregnancy complaint.
-However, there are many methods to avoid constipation.
+However, there are many methods to avoid toilet troubles.
 Carry a water bottle with you at all times, sip water constantly, and aim to drink at least two liters each day.
 Increase your intake of fiber-rich foods like vegetables, fruits, legumes, and whole grains.